 Florida

 A State Certified License allows you to work anywhere in the state of Florida.
-You must pass the State of Florida’s licensing examination to earn a Certified License.
+But you must pass the State of Florida’s licensing examination to earn it.

-A State Registered License allows you to work only in the locality where you passed that locality’s competency exam.
-Each county will have their own licensure requirements.
+In addition, a State Registered License allows you to work only in the locality where you passed that locality’s competency exam.
+Keep in mind that each county has its own licensure requirements.

 View the full Florida Plumbing Licensing Requirements.